 The above images are examples of straight-stitched hems and finished hems

 An interfacing is sewn in between the fabric and lining.
 Facings are a piece of the outer fabric sewn inside.
-Both provide structure and strength to the garment and rarely noted by consumers making it the easiest step to omit.
+Both provide structure and strength to the garment and are rarely noted by consumers, making it the easiest step to omit.